6 Easy Ways to Fix Media Feature Pack Install Failed

 DISM /Online /Add-Capability /CapabilityName:<Windows Media Feature Pack name>

 You’ll need to replace <Windows Media Feature Pack name> in the above command with the actual pack name listed in the results.
-Then your command might look something like this:
+Then your order might look something like this:

 DISM /Online /Add-Capability /CapabilityName:Media.MediaFeaturePack~~~~0.0.1.0